Error-Correction in Flash Memories via Codes in the Ulam Metric: Bounds on the Size of Codes

 which completes the proof. \end{proof}

 \begin{prop} For all $n,d\in\mathbb Z$ with $n\ge d\ge1$, \end{prop}

 \begin{proof} We provide two proofs for this bound.
-The first proof is based on a projection argument first described in~\cite{5485013}, while the second is based on a standard counting arguments associated with the proof of Plotkin's bound\footnote{The authors gratefully acknowledge a number of discussions with Jalal Etesami.}.
+The first proof is based on a projection argument first described in~\cite{5485013}, while the second proof is based on a standard counting argument.